 ♦ H-2C would now be scheduled to become available 6 months after its passage; however, undocumented workers would be afforded no protection from enforcement in the period between the bill’s passage and implementation.

 ♦ Ties the H-2C program to the enactment of mandatory E-Verify legislation.

-♦ Higher wages for H-2C workers, requiring payment to be not less than the state or local minimum wage, 115% of the Federal minimum wage, or the actual wage level paid by the employer to similarly situated individuals in the same job (prevailing wage level for the occupational classification in the area of employment for meat or poultry processing jobs), whichever is greatest.
+♦ Higher wages still for H-2C workers, requiring payment to be not less than the state or local minimum wage, 115% of the federal minimum wage, or the actual wage level paid by the employer to similarly situated individuals in the same job (prevailing wage level for the occupational classification in the area of employment for meat or poultry processing jobs), whichever is greatest.
 The latter scenario is intended to ensure that these wage changes do not undermine the wages of current domestic employees.

 ♦ Added requirement that each H-2C worker carry health insurance.